Some cats may feel stressed when they are left alone but there’s lots you can do to help them

 5. Help them to feel safe when left alone

 Cats feel the most secure when they can get up high and survey their surroundings, so make sure your cat has somewhere to safely get up high, such as a cat tower, clear windowsill or shelf.
-Leaving the radio or television on low may help some cats relax and you could also use a pheromone diffuser, such as Feliway, that emits a reassuring scent.
+Leaving the radio or television on a low volume may help some cats relax and you could also use a pheromone diffuser, such as Feliway, that emits calming cat pheromones.

 6. Don’t make a big deal of leaving